MilesCranmer/DispatchDoctor.jl/README.md

 </div>

+## Usage

-This package provides the `@stable` macro to enforce that a function has a type stable return value.
+This package provides the `@stable` macro to enforce that functions have type stable return values.

 ```julia
 using DispatchDoctor: @stable